 The first step was to move the three bull calves from their own pasture to the "big cow" pasture with Emma and the two steers.
 They're big enough to fend for themselves and I don't want them chowing on my concentrated goat food.
 The goats went into the pasture by the road.
 Now El Jefe, the Great Pyrenees will have even more subjects to guard.
 That pasture is usually the horse's day pasture, too.

 Next, came the fun part...herding turkeys.
 I figured they'd be pretty easy to move since it was around noon and I hadn't fed or watered them yet.
 They'd follow anyone with a bucket.
 For the most part, they did, but a few stragglers happened on to a patch of something tasty, lagging behind.
 It took two tries to get all the birds into their new pasture previously occupied by the young bucks.
 Ralph followed behind making easy work of hauling their portable shelter up the hill.
-When all was done, the bull calves, young bucks and turkeys all had new digs to explore and stretch their legs as each got a bigger area in which to roam.

 The turkeys found their new watering station as their new neighbors--Jessica's show projects--look on.